 Throughout the game, characters give you advice for fighting Kofo-Jaga scorpions, even though none ever show up.
 Another absent creature that gets mentioned in the dialogue is the Sand Tarakava, a figure LEGO intended for release but canceled during the game's production.

 Parts of the backstory got dummied out too.
 Originally, the characters would have mentioned beings of great importance called Papu and Rangi.
 To avoid any more controversy from Polynesian people for borrowing concepts from their culture, these names were removed, but two speech files still have them: after you show Nuju's letter to Nokama and ask "Who am I?", she says "Papu and Rangi have plans for you" instead of her normal "someone has plans for you".
 And in the German version, Jala refers to them as the founders of Ta-Koro, a bit that doesn't come up in the original English release.

 There was to be a side-quest where you join a search party looking for Onua.
 Aside from an unused game file in which a so-called commander asks if you want to join, no other trace of this plot-line remains.

 The German version of Jala's conversation was translated from a different text file than what's used in the English release, and contain info that's not found elsewhere.
 Apart from the odd mentions of Papu and Rangi, German Jala introduces himself as a member of the tribe of "Lhii Surfers" and a participant in the "Great Haka Dance".
-The latter is an actual Maori dance that never comes up in the Bionicle lore, while Lhii was later explained in the story as being a legendary lava surfer — the legend serves as a memory of a character called Lhikan whose mask was given to Jala.
+The latter is an actual Maori dance that never comes up in the Bionicle lore (though it was originally intended to be an important ritual, as evidenced by the canceled Legend of Mata Nui PC game), while Lhii was later explained in the story as being a legendary lava surfer — the legend serves as a memory of a character called Lhikan whose mask was given to Jala.